 When the time rolls around to take a break from all of the skiing, a visit to the Country Boy Mine is always a great idea.
 This Breckenridge area attraction allows visitors to travel more than 1,000 feet into the side of a mountain.
 Donkeys wander about, and you can even pan for gold in the Eureka River.
 There’s no better way to get a feel for mining life than this.

-Charles M. Schultz Museum - San Francisco, California
+Charles M. Schulz Museum - San Francisco, California

-San Francisco is bursting at its seams with great cultural attractions, and the Charles M. Schultz Museum is one that’s often overlooked.
+San Francisco is bursting at its seams with great cultural attractions, and the Charles M. Schulz Museum is one that’s often overlooked.
 If you’re a fan of the wildly popular cartoonist, it’s in your best interests to stop by this impeccably run museum.
 There, you can learn more about the man himself and take in several examples of some of his earliest work - including many Peanuts cartoons.

 The Ernest Hemingway Home and Museum - Key West, Florida

 Key West is an eccentric town, so it’s fitting that the offbeat writer, Ernest Hemingway, made his home there.
 Today, that home is a museum and can be toured nearly every day of the year.
 Descendants of Hemingway’s beloved cats still live in the house, adding an interesting dimension to the aura of the place.

 Camp 6 Logging Museum - Puget Sound, Washington

 The cities of Seattle and Tacoma present several great opportunities for museum goers.
 By heading a ways out of town, though, you can learn more about the region’s proud logging traditions.
 The Camp 6 Logging Museum may sound a bit strange, but in reality it is a truly fascinating place to learn how steam logging worked and how the industry has affected the area.

 Bandalier National Monument - Santa Fe, New Mexico